 10M

-lives WE HOPE TO IMPACT
+lives WE aim TO IMPACT

 When fulfilled, our aim is to have all of our Commitments to Impact improve the lives of up to 10 million people by 2030.